AaronLPS/CarND-MPC-Project-P10/README.md

 N&dt tuning:

-Started with (N, dt) = (10, 0.1).
+Started with (N, dt) = (10, 0.5).
-The green path would often curve to the right or left near the end, so I tried increasing N so the model would try to fit more of the upcoming path and would be penalised more if it curved off erratically after 10 steps.
-Increasing N to 15 improved the fit and made the vehicle drive smoother.
-Would increasing N further improve performance?
-Increasing N to 20 (dt = 0.1) made the vehicle weave more (drive less steadily) especially after the first turn.
-The weaving was exacerbated with N = 50 - the vehicle couldn't even stay on the track for five seconds.
-Increasing dt to 0.2 (N = 10) made the vehicle too slow to respond to changes in lane curvature.
-E.g. when it reached the first turn, it only started steering left when it was nearly off the track.
-This delayed response is expected because it re-evaluates the model less frequently.
+The vehicle was too slow to react on turning.
+It leads the vehicle off the track.

+Decreasing dt to 0.2.
+Shorter time period leaded to quicker react.
+It became better on turning.

-Decreasing dt to 0.05 made the vehicle drive in a really jerky way.
+Decreasing dt to 0.1.
+Much better on following the track.

-So I chose N = 15, dt = 0.1.
+Noticed the end predicted path will reach the edge of road when the vehicle was on turning.
+Try to increase the number of timesteps to make a longer 3rd-order polynomial fitting.
+N = 15.
+Vehicle keeps moving closely along the centre of the lane.
+At last, I choose N=15, dt = 0.1.

+However, it was noticed that the turning speed on N=15 was slower then the one on N=10.
+So, there is no doubt that further improvements can be made with parameter tuning.

 ### 3. Polynomial Fitting and MPC Preprocessing

-A polynomial is fitted to waypoints.
+A 3rd order polynomial is fitted to waypoints.
+Before the polynomial fitting, in order to simplify the calculation, we made a coordinate transform to vehicle's coordinate.

-If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.
+Then the calculated polynomial coeffs were used for calculating cte and epsi.

 ### 4. Model Predictive Control with Latency